| Landing Gear

 wire bender.
 I went back and forth bending and fitting until I was

+happy with the fit.
 One thing that would be nice is for the manufacturer to specify how long to

 cut each piece of wrapping wire.
 I had no idea so I took a wild guess and